Third Fork Platte River: Course

 The Third Fork Platte River headwaters in northeast Andrew County and flows east into Gentry County, then south past King City.
 Then the stream continues southerly to the east of Union Star and along the west side of DeKalb County; it turns southwest and is joined by Little Third Fork in northeast Buchanan County.
-It passes to the northwest of Easton and thereafter deposits into the Platte River.
+It passes to the northwest of Easton and afterwards deposits into the Platte River northeast of Agency.